vijaypm/ragasiyangal/README.md

 #### qt.qpa.plugin: Could not load the Qt platform plugin "xcb" in "" even though it was found.

-If you see an error like this, try the suggestions listed here (https://askubuntu.com/questions/308128/failed-to-load-platform-plugin-xcb-while-launching-qt5-app-on-linux-without).
+When you first launch the app on Linux, you might run into this error.
+Try the suggestions listed here (https://askubuntu.com/questions/308128/failed-to-load-platform-plugin-xcb-while-launching-qt5-app-on-linux-without).
 In particular, try reinstalling libxcb-xinerama0 :
 `
 sudo apt-get install --reinstall libxcb-xinerama0
 `